nedbat/coveragepy/doc/messages.rst

 Couldn't import C tracer (no-ctracer)
   The core tracer implemented in C should have been used, but couldn't be imported.
 The reason is included in the warning message.
 The Python tracer will be used instead.

+.. _warning_no_sysmon:

+Can't use core=sysmon: sys.monitoring isn't available in this version, using default core (no-sysmon) You requested to the sys.monitoring measurement core, but are running on Python 3.11 or lower where it isn't available.
+A default core will be used instead.

+Can't use core=sysmon: sys.monitoring can't measure branches in this version, using default core (no-sysmon) You requested the sys.monitoring measurement core and also branch coverage.
+  This isn't supported until Python 3.14.
+A default core will be used instead.

+Can't use core=sysmon: it doesn't yet support dynamic contexts, using default core (no-sysmon) You requested the sys.monitoring measurement core and also dynamic contexts.
+  This isn't supported by coverage.py yet.
+A default core will be used instead.

+Can't use core=sysmon: it doesn't support concurrency=ZZZ, using default core (no-sysmon) Your requested the sys.monitoring measurement core and also a particular concurrency setting, but that combination isn't supported.
+A default core will be used instead.